 Half-Fold Cards

 Of course you also want to print Actual Size and Best Quality print.
-And, you will definitely need cardstock for these, not regular printer paper because the print will show through and also you need the extra weight since the cards are just folded in half.
+And, you will definitely need cardstock for these, not regular printer paper because the print will show through.

 Decorating Purchased Blank Cards